openphacts/IdentityMappingService/README.md

                Can only be a URI to a directory that returns a HTML page showing the files Limited implementation that works on the Manchester OPS server.
 Untested elsewhere Not expected to work with a file URI.
+               Therefor pathToFile settings are ignored when reading directories.
+But are used for the files in the directory.
                Will exclude files read earlier by a void or linkset command.
                Excludes some non RDF files but again only does required by OPS implemented.
 <doTransitive/> : Tells the loader to compute the transitive linksets